projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-interrupt.rst

 ==================

-ACRN hypervisor builds its native IDT (interrupt descriptor table) during interrupt initialization and set up the following handlers:
+ACRN hypervisor builds its native IDT (interrupt descriptor table) during interrupt initialization and sets up the following handlers:

 -  On an exception, the hypervisor dumps its context and halts the current physical processor (because physical exceptions are not expected).